alexandercrystianov/alexandercrystianov/README.md

 - 👋 Hi, I’m @alexandercrystianov
 - 👀 I’m interested in microservices
 - 🌱 I’m currently learning terraform
-- 💞️ I’m looking to collaborate on ai projects
+- 💞️ I’m looking to collaborate on ML projects

 <!---
 alexandercrystianov/alexandercrystianov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.